poqudrof/GPT-Explorations/README.md

 > `List the files in the current folder`

+Generate an image:

+> `generate an image with this prompt "A beautiful cat sitting in the sun", download the url with our API.`

 ## Use in Ruby with Pry

 Type `pry` instead of prompt.
 You can then interact using ruby.